glavenusio/instantgram/README.md

 ## Branch Info:
 ### Client side:
 - master = for angular app
-- app_v2 = for cordova and f7 features
+- app_v2 = for cordova and f7 app

 ### Server side:
 - php = for angular app
-- php_v2 = for cordova and f7 features
+- php_v2 = for cordova and f7 app